learn through suffering C language learn through suffering

 The need for input.

-With the content covered in the previous chapter, if it involves calculations using the four basic arithmetic operations, you can compute even the most complex expressions.
+With the content covered in the previous chapters, if it involves calculations using the four basic arithmetic operations, you can calculate even the most complex expressions.

-But settling for this shows a lack of ambition.
+But being satisfied with this shows a lack of ambition.

 In the previous chapters, we were directly writing numbers into the program.